Children's Comprehensive Bible Question Quiz

 Whose donkey talked?

 a.
-Jesus on Palm Sunday when he rode it into the city.
+The donkey that Jesus rode on Palm Sunday talked as they went into the city.

 c.
-Saul when he was riding the donkey on the Damascus Road.
+Saul was riding a donkey on the Damascus Road when the donkey talked.

 The donkey stopped because a heavenly being was in his path.

-Balaam beat the donkey to try and make him move.
+Balaam beat the donkey to make him move.

 The donkey turned his head and asked Balaam, "Why are you beating me?"